 QR codes as a tool for registering user experience should also be trialled allowing the community to share their thoughts on the condition, cleanliness and overall experience when using public toilets.
-This will aid to assist in data gathering to better understand community perceptions of public toilets and help Council to focus on key concern areas and/or provide communications and education.
+This will aid to assist in data gathering to better understand community perceptions of public toilets and help Council to focus on key concern areas and/or provide communications and education, as well as be used as a tool for tracking and monitoring any improvements made and how this has impacted user experience.